DanilaFe/abcs/assignments/assignment2.md

 1. Variables named after functions.
 Intuitively, this should override the function declaration.

-2. Variables named after types.
-Intuitively, this should cause an explicit error.

-3. Variables declared in scopes, then let go out of scope.
+2. Variables declared in scopes, then let go out of scope.
 For example, a variable in a function should not be visible outside.

+This test covers the same code as previous tests, but with a more targetted aporoach towards variables.
+Scoping especially, though covered by every execution of any expression, must behave as expected.

 __Input__:
 ```